Ricks-Lab/ups-utils/README.md

 ```

 After installation, you will need to create a new group, *upsutils*, and add trusted users to this group.
-This required for this type of installation in order to secure the snmp share secret stored in the ini
+This required for this type of installation in order to secure the snmp shared secret stored in the configuration
-file.
+files:
 ```
 sudo groupadd upsutils
 sudo usermod -a -G upsutils $LOGNAME